 For the first time in my experience, there has been noticeable mortality of Viburnum tinus (https://www.inaturalist.org/taxa/82666-Viburnum-tinus).
 This is a common - and usually horticulturally undemanding - hedge-plant in the Perth metropolitan area.
 The apparent cause is exceptional heat and drought.

 A little rain fell on 30 April 2024.
 However, this was - remarkably - followed by several more weeks of unseasonably dry, warm weather.
 On 21 May 2024, the silvereye remained as noticeable as it had been in March of this year.
-From 22-26 May 2024, the species seemed to wane in numbers, but from 27 May-1 June 2024 it seemed abundant again.
+From 22-26 May 2024, the species seemed to wane in numbers, but from 27 May-1 June 2024 it became abundant again.

 In summary: